Acornima 1.2.0

 This project is an interbreeding of the acornjs and the Esprima.NET parsers, with the intention of creating an even more complete and performant ECMAScript (a.k.a JavaScript) parser library for .NET by combining the best bits of those.

 It should also be mentioned that there is an earlier .NET port of acornjs, AcornSharp, which though is unmaintained for a long time, served as a good starting point.
-If it weren't for AcornSharp, this project probably have never started.
+Had it not been for AcornSharp, this project would probably have never started.

 Here is how this Frankenstein's monster looks like:

-- The tokenizer is mostly a direct translation of the acornjs tokenizer to C# (with many smaller and bigger performance improvements, partly inspired by Esprima.NET) - apart from the regex validation/conversion logic, which has been borrowed from Esprima.NET currently.
+- The tokenizer is mostly a direct translation of the acornjs tokenizer to C# (with many bigger and smaller performance improvements, partly inspired by Esprima.NET) - apart from the regex validation/conversion logic, which has been borrowed from Esprima.NET.

 - The parser is ~99% acornjs (also with a bunch of minor improvements) and ~1% Esprima.NET (strict mode detection, public API).
 It is also worth mentioning that the error reporting has been changed to use the error messages of V8.